ehn-dcc-development/eu-dcc-business-rules-analysis/README.md

 * [`analysis/`](./analysis): All generated analyses, in both JSON format (the source), and HTML files generated from that.
 * [`doc/`](./doc): Some documentation (in MarkDown format).
 * [`per-country/`](./per-country): For every country that uploaded business rules, a directory with all their rules retrieved from the EU DCC Gateway (or rather: one of the National Backends).
-  Each rule is stored in a separate file, which contains all the versions of that rule, in anti-chronological order.
+  All rules with the same rule identifier (ID, e.g. `VR-NL-0007`) are stored in one separate file, as <em>rule versions</em> (in anti-chronological order) under that rule ID.
   Remarks:
   * A rule JSON file has a name that consists of the rule's ID with the country code (and 1 hyphen) removed.
+    E.g., all rule versions
   * Versions of a rule whose `ValidTo` date lies in the past is not in these files.
     (That's a consequence of the implementation of the API of the EU DCC Gateway.)
 * [`src/`]: All source code for JavaScript/Node.js programs.
-* [`tmp/`]: A Git-ignored directory for storing temporary files, a.o. logs, without committing these.
+* [`tmp/`]: A Git-ignored directory for storing temporary files, without committing these.

-* [`build.sh`]: The main build script that retrieves the latest-uploaded rules, value sets, and kicks off the analysis.
+Beyond that, the repository contains some shell scripts, and the usual license, and JavaScript- and TypeScript-related config files.

+## Running the analysis

+Triggering the analysis is done by running the [main build script](./build.sh) from the command-line:

+    $ ./build.sh

+This downloads and installs JavaScript dependencies, retrieves the uploaded business rules from a National Backend, analyses those, and generates the analysis artefacts in the `analysis/` directory.
+The analysis that determines which countries accept which vaccines with which validity ranges is somewhat time-consuming: roughly a couple of minutes.
+Because of that, the build script is broken up into two phases: [1. retrieval](./retrieve.sh) of value sets, business rules, and generation of non-vaccination-related analysis artefacts, and [2. running the vaccine-centric analyses](./analyse.sh).

 ### Dependencies